 Bring out the Baileys!
 Want to give your candy a little kick?
-This Irish Cream Fudge is a smooth white chocolate fudge spiked with Irish cream liqueur.
+This Irish cream fudge is a smooth white chocolate fudge spiked with Irish cream liqueur.
 It's perfect for St. Patrick's Day, or anytime you want to make your fudge a little more interesting!

 This recipe is based on my favorite white chocolate fudge recipe, which comes together quickly and easily.
 The addition of Irish cream liqueur gives the fudge a deeper, richer taste.
 It's added before the fudge is boiled, so most of the alcohol cooks off, leaving the flavor behind.
-I've included notes at the bottom of the recipe in case you want to make a variation with less alcohol, or if you'd like to give your fudge a coffee flavor.
+We've included notes at the bottom of the recipe in case you want to make a variation with less alcohol or if you'd like to give your fudge a coffee flavor.

-- 4 oz (1/2 cup) butter
+- 4 oz. butter

-- 14 oz (2 cups) granulated sugar
+- 14 oz. sugar

-- 4 fl oz (1/2 cup) heavy cream
+- 4 fl. oz. heavy cream

-- 2 fl oz (1/4 cup) Irish cream liqueur (like Bailey's)
+- 2 fl. oz.
+Irish cream liqueur (such as Bailey's)

 - 1 tsp. salt

-- 12 oz white chocolate chip (or finely chopped white chocolate)
+- 12 oz. white chocolate chip (or finely chopped white chocolate)

-- 7 oz marshmallow cream
+- 7 oz. marshmallow cream

 - 1 tsp. vanilla extract

-1. Prepare an 8x8-inch pan by lining it with aluminum foil and spraying the foil with nonstick cooking spray.
+- Prepare an 8x8-inch pan by lining it with aluminum foil and spraying the foil with nonstick cooking spray.
 This produces a fudge about 1" thick.
 If you prefer a thinner fudge, use a 9x9 pan.

-2. Place the butter, sugar, cream, Irish cream liqueur, and salt in a heavy-bottomed medium saucepan over medium-high heat.
+- Place the butter, sugar, cream, Irish cream liqueur, and salt in a heavy-bottomed medium saucepan over medium-high heat.
 Stir until the sugar and butter melt.

-3. Continue to cook the fudge, stirring frequently, until it comes to a boil.
+- Continue to cook the fudge, stirring frequently, until it comes to a boil.
 Brush down the sides of the pan to prevent sugar crystals from forming.

-Once boiling, insert a candy thermometer and cook until it reads 235 degrees Fahrenheit (114 C) on the thermometer.
+- Once boiling, insert a candy thermometer and cook until it reads 235 F (114 C) on the thermometer.

 - Stir vigorously until the chips and marshmallow cream are melted and incorporated.
 If necessary, return the fudge to the heat for brief periods to melt the chips.

 To serve, cut it into small 1-inch pieces.
-Store Irish Cream Fudge in an airtight container at room temperature for up to one week or in the refrigerator for up to two weeks.
+Store Irish cream fudge in an airtight container at room temperature for up to one week or in the refrigerator for up to two weeks.